 Traditionally undertaken face to face, in this project we have conducted an online poll in which participants interacted with each other and with the experts virtually using videoconferencing software.
 A pilot exercise was held in May 2019, followed by a full-scale event at the end of June.

 We had planned to undertake a second Deliberative Poll in June 2020 in which people would meet face to face in Birmingham.
 This would have enabled us to compare the results of online deliberation with those of our face to face exercise.
-However, due to the coronavirus (Covid-19) outbreak, we have had to postpone this part of the study and instead move our plans back online.
-We will therefore be running a second online poll in October.
+However, due to the coronavirus (Covid-19) outbreak, we had to postpone this part of the study and instead move our plans back online.
+We subsequently ran a second online poll in October 2020.